 1. Put on thick socks and put the shoes on

 2. Blow dry the areas of the shoes that are tight

-3. Walk around your home for 5-10 minutes
+3. Walk around your home for five to ten minutes

 Well, I'm off to go blowdry my toes and head down to Bridesmaid Town.

 Update: The hack worked great and I danced all night!
 No need to be that girl who takes off her shoes at a wedding anymore!